PuruVJ/puruvjdev2/src/blog/promisify-callbacks-in-nodejs.md

 Most of the time, you'll end up needing promisification for the `fs` API in NodeJS.
 But there's a good news. `fs` **already ships with promise based version of its functions**.

-Check out my article out to know more: [Simple code with fs.promises and async await](https://puruvj.dev/blog/fs-promises).
+Check out my article to know this uncanny art: [Simple code with fs.promises and async await](https://puruvj.dev/blog/fs-promises).

 Hope you got something good out of it 😇.